Resilient

 This role is resilient

-Water Resource Specialists are labeled "Resilient" because while AI is taking over the routine, repetitive parts of the job—like compiling data and drafting compliance reports—the most important work still requires a real human.
-Negotiating water rights, presenting to communities, making ethical calls about public health, and building trust with the public are things AI simply can't do on its own.
+Water Resource Specialists earn a "Resilient" label because while AI is taking over routine tasks like compiling data and drafting compliance reports, the most important parts of the job still need a real human.
+Negotiating water rights, presenting to community groups, and making judgment calls about public health are things AI simply cannot do on its own.

 Read full analysis